ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

       - rectovaginal fistula

         DW: 0.501 (0.339–0.657)
-      - The non-fatal burden of fistulas is included in the non-fatal burden of obstructed labour in reporting, but estimation is described in a separate appendix section on “Fistula – impairment.”
+      - Obstetric fistula is defined as an abnormal opening between the vagina and the bladder or rectum with involuntary escape of urine, flatus, and/or faeces following childbirth.
+The non-fatal burden of fistulas is included in the non-fatal burden of obstructed labour in reporting, but estimation is described in a separate appendix section on “Fistula – impairment.”
     * - Vesicovaginal fistula
       - s_190
       - vesicovaginal fistula

         DW: 0.342 (0.227–0.478)
-      -
+      - Obstetric fistula is defined as an abnormal opening between the vagina and the bladder or rectum with involuntary escape of urine, flatus, and/or faeces following childbirth.
+The non-fatal burden of fistulas is included in the non-fatal burden of obstructed labour in reporting, but estimation is described in a separate appendix section on “Fistula – impairment.”

 Restrictions
 ++++++++++++

+The following table describes any restrictions in GBD 2021 on the effects of this cause (such as being only fatal or only nonfatal), as well as restrictions on the ages and sexes to which the cause applies.

+.. list-table:: GBD 2021 Cause Restrictions
+   :widths: 15 15 20
+   :header-rows: 1

+   * - Restriction Type
+     - Value
+     - Notes
+   * - Male only
+     - False
+     -
+   * - Female only
+     - True
+     -
+   * - YLL only
+     - False
+     -
+   * - YLD only
+     - False
+     -
+   * - YLL age group start
+     - 10 to 14 (ID=7)
+     -
+   * - YLL age group end
+     - 50 to 54 (ID=15)
+     -
+   * - YLD age group start
+     - 10 to 14 (ID=7)
+     -
+   * - YLD age group end
+     - 50 to 54 (ID=15)
+     -

 Vivarium Modeling Strategy
 --------------------------